indradb/indradb/README.md

 #### Python

 Python bindings are available [here](https://github.com/indradb/python-client) and published to pypi as `indradb`.

-To use it, first start a server; e.g. to start an in-memory server, simply run `indradb-server`.

-Then interact with it:
+An example:

 ```python
 import indradb